-

 - A summary of the next steps you are planning to take

-Always keep in mind the recipient for whom you create the report.
-If they don't have a lot of marketing knowledge, make sure to include a list of jargon and their meanings.
+Always remember the recipient for whom you create the report.
+If they don't have much marketing knowledge, make sure to include a list of jargon and its meanings.
 This will ensure your audience understands the vocabulary used in the report.

 Another way to cater to your audience is to add or remove details.
 The CEO or CMO will probably have specific questions about the marketing campaigns of the past quarter.
 And those will not be the same as the questions your direct colleagues have.